Go back

 Use Advanced Analytics to Monitor Strategy Performance

 It’s essential to have real-time visibility into the performance of each strategy.
-Advanced analytics tools, such as those provided by Trade Tech Solutions, allow you to track the profitability, risk exposure, and overall effectiveness of each trading approach.
+Our article on leveraging advanced analytics for scaling a prop trading firm discusses tools that allow you to track the profitability, risk exposure, and overall effectiveness of each trading approach.

 Regular performance reviews should be conducted to identify any underperforming strategies and determine if adjustments are necessary.
 For example, if one strategy is generating losses during a period of market volatility, you may decide to scale back its use and allocate more capital to strategies that are thriving in current conditions.